Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Introduction

-Our results show that the choice $\mathcal{B}$ as the $2$-almost periodic Besicovitch functions provides a solution to Problem 4.6: This choice of $\mathcal{B}$ entails that every $\mathcal{B}$-quasicrystal is a Besicovitch almost periodic measure and, by Result 2, each such measure satisfies (CPP).
+Our results show that the choice $\mathcal{B}$ as the $2$-Besicovitch almost periodic functions provides a solution to Problem 4.6: This choice of $\mathcal{B}$ entails that every $\mathcal{B}$-quasicrystal is a Besicovitch almost periodic measure and, by Result 2, each such measure satisfies (CPP).
 Moreover, by Result 2 again, each Patterson set satisfying (CPP) belongs to $\mathcal{B}$.
-Hence, (b) and (c) are satisfied\footnote{The article \cite{LAG} does not completely specify what is meant by Patterson set coming from a cut and project scheme.
+Hence, (b) and (c) are satisfied\footnote{The article \cite{LAG} does not completely specify what is meant by Patterson set coming from a cut-and-project scheme.
 We understand this to mean regular model sets.}.

 Problem 4.7 asks whether every $\mathcal{B}$-quasicrystal is a Patterson set.
-Now, this is not the case for the choice of $\mathcal{B}$ as $2$-almost periodic Besicovitch functions.
-The reason is that in Result 2 we do not obtain existence of the autocorrelation along any an Hove sequence (but just along one fixed van Hove sequence).
+Now, this is not the case for the choice of $\mathcal{B}$ as $2$-Besicovitch almost periodic functions.
+The reason is that in Result 2 we do not obtain existence of the autocorrelation along any van Hove sequence (but just along one fixed van Hove sequence).
 So, our Result 2 solves only a weakened version of Problem 4.7.
 On the other hand, our Result 3 implies existence of the autocorrelation along any van Hove sequence.
 So, Problem 4.7 is solved if one takes as $\mathcal{B}$ the Weyl almost periodic functions.

-Strictly speaking, however, the Weyl almost periodic functions do not qualify as a $\mathcal{B}$-class as they do not satisfy the Riesz--Fischer property.
-On the other hand, we can show in Section~\ref{sec:unavoidable} that any $\mathcal{B}$-class satisfying Riesz--Fischer property and Parseval must actually agree with the $2$-Besicovitch almost periodic functions under some mild additional assumptions.
+Strictly speaking, however, the Weyl almost periodic functions do not qualify as a $\mathcal{B}$-class in the sense of Lagarias as they do not satisfy the Riesz--Fischer property.
+On the other hand, we can show in Chapter~\ref{sec:unavoidable} that any $\mathcal{B}$-class satisfying the Riesz--Fischer property and a Parseval type condition must actually agree with the $2$-Besicovitch almost periodic functions under some mild additional assumptions.
 Now, with the choice of $\mathcal{B}$ as $2$-Besicovitch almost periodic functions one always ends up with some quasicrystals for which the autocorrelation does not exist for all van Hove sequences.
-Thus, it seems that one can not expect a full solution to Problem 4.7 when insisting on Riesz--Fischer property and Parseval equality.
+Thus, it seems that one cannot expect a full solution to Problem 4.7 when insisting on the Riesz--Fischer property and Parseval equality.